-Challenging Students to Do Their Best Work

-To what extent did students' courses challenge them to do their best work?
+Challenging Students to Do Their Best Work To what extent did students' courses challenge them to do their best work?
 Response options ranged from 1 = "Not at all" to 7 = "Very much."

-Academic Emphasis

-How much did students say their institution emphasizes spending significant time studying and on academic work?
+Academic Emphasis How much did students say their institution emphasizes spending significant time studying and on academic work?
 Response options included "Very much," "Quite a bit," "Some," and "Very little."

-Item Comparisons

-By examining individual NSSE questions, you can better understand what contributes to your institution's performance on the Engagement Indicators.
+University of Minnesota Duluth Item Comparisons By examining individual NSSE questions, you can better understand what contributes to your institution's performance on the Engagement Indicators.
 This section displays the five questionsa on which your students scored the highest and the five questions on which they scored the lowest, relative to students in your comparison group.
 Parenthetical notes indicate whether an item belongs to a specific Engagement Indicator or is a High-Impact Practice.
-While these questions represent the largest differences (in percentage points), they may not be the most important to your institutional mission or current program or policy goals.
+While these questions represent the largest differences (in percentage points), they may not be the most important to your institutional mission or current program or policy goals, or equally available to all students.
 For additional results, see your Frequencies and Statistical Comparisons report.

-First-year

-Highest Performing Relative to UMD Competitors
+First-year Highest Performing Relative to UMD Competitors $\label{lem:constraints} \mbox{Discussions with} ... \mbox{People with sexual orientations other than your own}$ Discussions with...
+People with religious beliefs other than your ownb (DD) Worked with other students on course projects or assignmentsb (CL) Discussions with...
+People from economic backgrounds other than your own (DD) Asked another student to help you understand course material (CL) Lowest Performing Relative to UMD Competitors